Spotted Bass vs Largemouth Bass: What’s The Difference?

 There is 0.77 grams of omega-3 fatty acids per four ounces of raw freshwater bass.
 Omega-3 fatty acids help maintain artery health which helps keep the heart healthy.

-The omega-3 fatty acids provided by spotted and largemouth bass help with the following health benefits:
+The omega-3 fatty acids help with the following health benefits:

 - Reduce inflammation.